arrow

 What it is:

-An autonomous, voice-enabled virtual intake platform that fully handles pre-visit workflows—calls, symptom gathering, and documentation—integrating directly with EHRs like Athena and E-Clinical Works
+An autonomous, voice-enabled virtual intake platform that fully handles pre-visit workflows, calls, symptom gathering, and documentation, integrating directly with EHRs like Athena and E-Clinical Works.
+For many clinics, this feels like an automated phone system for a doctor's office operations that still sounds human, captures rich histories, and keeps schedules fully optimized.

 Key Features: